Minimum Distance Approach to Inference with Many Instruments: Minimum distance estimation and inference

 \subsection{Random effects and minimum distance}

-The random effects likelihood \eqref{eq:re:lik} and the minimum distance objective function \eqref{eq:md:objective2} both leverage the rank restriction \eqref{eq:rank-restriction} to construct an estimator of $\beta$.
-There should therefore exist a weight matrix such that the random effects estimator of $(\beta,\Xi_{22})$ is asymptotically equivalent to a minimum distance estimator with respect to this weight matrix.
-The next proposition shows that if the weight matrix is chosen carefully, the minimum distance and random effects estimators are in fact \emph{identical}. \begin{proposition} Suppose that $\trace(S^{-1}T)\geq 2\Ni/n$, and consider the minimum distance objective function \eqref{eq:md:objective2} with respect to the weight matrix $\h{W}{re}=D_{2}'(S^{-1}\otimes S^{-1})D_{2}$. \begin{inparaenumi} \item The minimum distance estimator is given by $(\h{\beta}{re},\h{\Xi}{22,re})$, where $\h{\Xi}{22,re}=\h{\lambda}{re}/(\h{a}{re}'\h{\Omega}{re}^{-1}\h{a}{re})$ \item Under \Cref{an:pr,,an:n,an:mi}, this estimator is asymptotically optimal in the class of minimum distance estimators. \end{inparaenumi} \end{proposition} The condition that $\trace(S^{-1}T)>2\Ni/n$ makes sure that the objective function is not minimized at a boundary.
-It will with probability approaching one if $\lambda>0$ since $\trace(S^{-1}T)-2\Ni/n\inprob \lambda>0$.

-The second part of \Cref{th:md-re:equivalence2} shows that if the errors are Normally distributed, then the random effects weight matrix $\h{W}{re}$ weights the moment condition \eqref{eq:md:moment-conditions:S-T} efficiently under many-instrument asymptotics, even though $\h{W}{re}$ doesn't converge to the inverse of the asymptotic variance of the moment condition.
+The random effects likelihood~\eqref{eq:re:lik} and the minimum distance objective function~\eqref{eq:md:objective2} both leverage the rank restriction~\eqref{eq:rank-restriction} to construct an estimator of $\beta$.
+There should therefore exist a weight matrix such that the random effects estimator of $(\beta,\Xi_{22,n})$ is asymptotically equivalent to a minimum distance estimator with respect to this weight matrix.
+The next proposition shows that if the weight matrix is appropriately chosen, the minimum distance and random effects estimators are in fact \emph{identical}. \begin{proposition} Consider the minimum distance objective function~\eqref{eq:md:objective2} with respect to the weight matrix $\h{W}{re}=D_{2}'(S^{-1}\otimes S^{-1})D_{2}$. \begin{inparaenumi} \item The objective function is minimized at $(\h{\beta}{re},\h{\Xi}{22,re})$, where $\h{\Xi}{22,re}=\h{\lambda}{re}/(\h{a}{re}'\h{\Omega}{re}^{-1}\h{a}{re})$ \item Under \Cref{an:pr,,an:n,an:mi}, the weight matrix $\h{W}{re}$ is asymptotically optimal. \end{inparaenumi} \end{proposition} The second part of \Cref{th:md-re:equivalence2} shows that if the errors are normally distributed, then the random effects weight matrix $\h{W}{re}$ weights the moment condition~\eqref{eq:md:moment-conditions:S-T} efficiently under many-instrument asymptotics, even though $\h{W}{re}$ doesn't converge to the inverse of the asymptotic variance of the moment condition.
 The proof shows that the inverse of the asymptotic variance is not the unique optimal weight matrix, but that there exists a whole class of optimal weight matrices, and that this class includes $\h{W}{re}$.\footnote{ The standard condition that the weight matrix converges to the inverse of the asymptotic covariance matrix of the moment conditions is sufficient, but not necessary for asymptotic efficiency \citep[Section 5.2]{nm94}.} As I show in the next subsection, this optimality result is sensitive to \Cref{an:n}.